Yandex Cloud

 • Pg qualstats track constants Management console API CLI

-Enables tracking of already encountered predicates in subsequent queries when collecting statistics using the pg_qualstats module.
-Only applies when the Pg qualstats enabled setting is on.
+Enables tracking of previously encountered predicates in subsequent queries during statistics collection by the pg_qualstats module.
+This setting only applies when Pg qualstats enabled is on.

 • Plan cache mode Management console API Terraform

-Determines which type of query plan (generic or custom) will be used to execute prepared statements.
+Determines the query plan type, i.e., generic or custom, that will be used to execute prepared statements.
 The possible values are:

 • auto (PLAN_CACHE_MODE_AUTO for Terraform and API): Automatic selection.

-• force_custom_plan (PLAN_CACHE_MODE_FORCE_CUSTOM_PLAN for Terraform and API): Force custom plans.
+• force_custom_plan (PLAN_CACHE_MODE_FORCE_CUSTOM_PLAN for Terraform and API): Forces the use of custom plans.

-• force_generic_plan (PLAN_CACHE_MODE_FORCE_GENERIC_PLAN for Terraform and API): Force generic plans.
+• force_generic_plan (PLAN_CACHE_MODE_FORCE_GENERIC_PLAN for Terraform and API): Forces the use of generic plans.

 The default value is auto.